Emerald Fire Crayfish (Cherax holthuisi)

-- 1 Juvenile Emerald Fire Crayfish (Cherax holthuisi - 1+ inch (A younger and smaller variant of Emerald Fire Crayfish at a lower price than our young adult specimens.
-This is a particularly fast-growing, hardy species and will usually grow well into adult size and coloration within 1 to 3 months.
-In the meantime, any customers who choose to go with a juvenile specimen can save some money and experience the excitement of watching their little crayfish grow!)
+- 1 Juvenile Tank-Raised Emerald Fire Crayfish (Cherax holthuisi - 1+ inch (A younger and smaller variant of Emerald Fire Crayfish at a lower price than our young adult specimens.
+This is a particularly hardy species and will usually grow well into adult size and coloration within 6 months.
+In the meantime, any customers who choose to go with a juvenile specimen can experience the excitement of watching their little crayfish grow!)

 - Consistently excellent emerald green and orange coloration